-As popular as the idea of Mediterranean climates and gardening are, actual areas with this climate only occupy about 3 percent of the land area of the world.
+As popular as the idea of Mediterranean climates and gardening are, actual areas with this climate only occupy about three-percent of the land area of the world.
 A true Mediterranean climate has some or all of the following traits in common with other similar regions.
 These include:

 - Irregular rainfall.
 Annual rainfall is low, with more than half falling during the winter.

-- Temperatures range from warm to hot in summer (or high sun season), with high evaporation rates; while they are mid in the low sun season with reduced evaporation rates.
+- Temperatures range from warm to hot in summer (or high sun season), with high evaporation rates.
+Temperatures are mild in the low sun season with reduced evaporation rates.

-- With occasional exceptions, traditionally no freezing temperatures during the winter.
-The winter months are considered to be cool; that is, no snow.
+- With occasional exceptions, traditionally, there are no freezing temperatures during the winter.
+The winter months are considered to be cool; but not cold, no snow.

 - The areas' native vegetation, the Mediterranean plants, primarily consist of arboreal and shrubby evergreen sclerophyllous plants that have adapted to climatic stresses of heat and aridity.
 Native plants are often dormant in the summer, induced by heat and a lack of soil moisture, with the exception of foggy coastal regions.